orbiting/backends/packages/scripts/README.md

 * `GITHUB_DUPLIKATOR_TARGET` is an GitHub Application, Organization Account allowed to create repositories in an organization.

-When cloning or pushing repositories, `git` and used SSH credentials require access to private repositories in organizations.
+When cloning or pushing repositories, `git` requires SSH credentials with access to private repositories in organizations.

 ### Clone repositories from an GitHub organization to local machine